 The ongoing financial challenges faced by the Council are similar to those of other local authorities, these being: reductions in Government funding, increased demand for social care services as a result of a growing population and the impact of inflation.
 This budget challenge means that the Council must be responsible in its budget setting approach: giving precedence to investment and savings proposals that best contribute to the Council's priorities and the needs of Rotherham's residents, and that ensure that best value is demonstrated across the breadth of Council services.
 This means a changing role for the Council.
 Stronger civic leadership, greater collaboration, integration and shared services with other public organisations are all progressing and will continue to do so.
 The financial challenge also means a new approach that builds on individual and community assets to enable people to live more independently, for longer, with the support of their family, social networks and local neighbourhood resources.
-It also means a clear focus and prioritisation of resource - and in some cases stopping doing things that the Council has traditionally done before.
+It also means a clear focus and prioritisation of resource - and in some cases stopping doing things that the Council has traditionally done before whilst minimising the Council Tax burden on households as much as possible when real term incomes for Rotherham residents have not been increasing.